Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Because this film leaves out many inner monologues and exposition, not everything is explained to the viewer.
 There are things that are vague in the story because they are not explained.

-The Ending Is Confusing Because It’s Not Explained Verbally
+The Ending Is Confusing Because It’s Not Explained Through Exposition

 The ending is confusing because, while it was visually shown, we were not told exactly what was going on.
 Fortunately, I had read the TV Tropes page, so I was able to understand what was going on.

 Unless you were paying a lot of attention to the exposition that is in the movie, you will be confused without having an explanation of the ending.
-Reading the visual novel could also help out.
+Reading the visual novel clarifies aspects of the story but newcomers will be confused.

 This movie is meant for an adult audience as it features violence and nudity.
 There is no sexual content, but it is recommended for ages 17 and up.